SunilKumarPeela/LinksForCareer/README.md

 > 💡 **Tip:** Use **SonarQube** for enterprise-wide codebase scanning and governance, while **CodeSweep** is ideal for giving instant feedback to developers during coding.

 ---
+---

+# 📦 Software Composition Analysis (SCA)

+**Software Composition Analysis (SCA)** is the process of identifying and managing open-source components, libraries, and dependencies within an application.
+Since modern software often relies heavily on third-party code, SCA ensures that vulnerabilities, outdated packages, and licensing risks are discovered and addressed.
+It helps teams prevent known exploits (like those in the **NVD CVE database**) from creeping into their applications.

+## 🧭 What’s Inside
+- **Dependency Scanning** – Detect vulnerable open-source components
+- **Version Management** – Identify outdated or insecure package versions
+- **License Compliance** – Ensure usage aligns with legal requirements (e.g., GPL, MIT, Apache)
+- **Integration** – Works with GitHub, GitLab, Jenkins, and other CI/CD pipelines
+- **Automation** – Automatically raise pull requests for fixes/upgrades

+> 💡 **Tip:** SCA should be combined with **SAST** and **DAST** to provide full coverage of custom code and third-party risks.

+---

+## 🔧 Useful Tools
+- [**Dependabot**](https://github.com/dependabot) – A GitHub-native tool that scans repositories for outdated or vulnerable dependencies and automatically generates pull requests to update them.
+It integrates seamlessly with GitHub workflows, making dependency management proactive and automated.
+- [**OWASP Dependency-Check**](https://owasp.org/www-project-dependency-check/) – An open-source tool that identifies project dependencies and checks for known vulnerabilities (CVE entries).
+It supports multiple build systems (Maven, Gradle, npm, etc.) and can be integrated into CI/CD pipelines.

+> 💡 **Tip:** Use **Dependabot** for continuous dependency updates and **Dependency-Check** for in-depth vulnerability scanning across build systems.

+---